ZenitsuTHB/mateza_v4.0_arch_qrMenu/src/Pages/Settings/GeneralSettings/settings.md

 # Short Summary

-The assistant provided detailed documentation for the General Reservation Settings component, explaining each property, its purpose, data type, input constraints, and where it is stored in the overall data structure.
-The documentation includes examples from the provided JSON data, describes how the settings interact with the API, and outlines the user interface elements.
-This helps in understanding how each setting affects the reservation system and where it is located in the data hierarchy.
+The assistant updated the documentation for the General Reservation Settings component by adding two new fields: `showNoticeForMaxGuests` and `noticePhoneNumber`.
+These fields allow administrators to enable a notice when customers select more guests than allowed online and specify the phone number for reservations exceeding the limit.
+The documentation now includes detailed descriptions of these new fields, their data types, input constraints, storage locations, and their impact on the reservation system.
+Additionally, the summary and user interface elements sections have been updated to reflect these changes, ensuring a comprehensive understanding of how each setting affects the reservation process.